 The folklore is surprisingly scant.
 Much of it relates to the supposed activities of witches, demons and ghosts.
 But I did find one incredibly interesting reference in American folklore.
 Candi K. Cann discusses La Mala Hora, translated as ‘The Evil Hour’.
 Naturally, that becomes ‘the witching hour’.

 But here’s where it gets interesting.
 The Evil Hour is not a time of day, but rather an evil spirit.
 She wanders country roads and haunts lone travellers late at night.

 La Mala Hora often appears at the crossroads, and seeing her is apparently an omen of death.
 She doesn’t actually kill anyone – she just reminds people that they will die at some point.
-La Mala Hora is essentially a warning to avoid lonely places late at night.
+(Well, she’s right.
+We will).
+Here, La Mala Hora is essentially a warning to avoid lonely places late at night.